Architecture

 - Protocol/serialization boundaries: JSON/LSP payloads are string-based and convert structured internal symbols/types at the edge.

-- Filesystem/library specifiers: import specifiers and path labels are textual before being resolved into structured library identities.
+- Filesystem/module specifiers: import specifiers and path labels are textual before being resolved into structured module identities.

 Non-goal for this pass: